Have you ever had an Investment with Bank of Scotland?

 - Customers may not have been put into the right risk factor by Bank of Scotland that was comfortable for them.

-- Bank of Scotland may not have made their consumers were not informed that it takes a minimum of 5 years to see a noticeable return.
+- Bank of Scotland may not have made their consumers were not advised that it takes a minimum of 5 years to see a noticeable return.

-- Bank of Scotland did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.
+- Bank of Scotland did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If consumers had any outstanding credit or debt, Bank of Scotland should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If customers had any outstanding credit or debt, Bank of Scotland should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Bank of Scotland mis-sold you your Investment?